dreamcat4/gitnest/introduction.markdown

 2) A managed-subtrees repository (braid), and a gitnest repository
 3) A repository with paths and files conflicting with the gitnest repository

 * There are no specially managed subtrees in gitnest.
 In gitnest, all merging is handled separately within each repository and on a per-repository basis.
 If attempting to merge a braided repository with a gitnest repository, there are 2 scenarios.
 1) If the working repository is gitnested then contains an ignored subfolder housing another .git working repository.
 The subfolder part cannot be merged from running git-merge in the parent.
 It will simply be ignored / discarded during the merge.
-However you may attempt to cd into the child repository and then merge the subtree - part afterward as a second action. -->
+However you may attempt to cd into the child repository and then merge the subtree - part afterward as a second action.

+When merging a branch which has a subtree, and that subtree was deleted along the commit history, you will get a merge conflict.
+Although there are ignore criteria placed by gitnest in the .gitignore file, the ignore rules are not used during the checkout part of a merge.
+The precise nature of the conflict messages will depend upon the histories of the repository, but will look something like this.

+$ git merge --no-commit --stat rails-dont-merge-test
+error: refusing to lose untracked file at 'vendor/rails/railties/CHANGELOG'
+error: refusing to lose untracked file ....
+Auto-merging .gitignore
+CONFLICT (delete/modify): vendor/rails/railties/CHANGELOG deleted in HEAD and modified in rails-dont-merge-test.
+Version rails-dont-merge-test of vendor/rails/railties/CHANGELOG left in tree.
+...
+Automatic merge failed; fix conflicts and then commit the result.

+Often the simplest approach is to checkout the other branch, do rm -rf <conflicting paths>, and re-commit.
+Then try merging again with the subtrees removed.

+ -->

 <!-- ## Comparison to submodules, subtrees